Photo Imaging

 Artist Statement

 This is product photography of fishing gear.
 I have created a series to showcase these fishing items to showcase them as if the companies were using these images as advertisements.
 I have taken my skills to capture these products in abstract or life-like environments in the frame.
-Where I could see them being used are on websites, catalogues, and social media.
+Where I could see them being used are on websites, catalogs, and social media.
 I wanted to take this series to show how these small simple objects can be framed in such a way to give them importance and make them enjoyable to look at.
 I am hoping that anyone viewing these images can find these to be pleasing.

 Skylar Perrella | Landscape Likenesses